translate this page

 Arthur Conan Doyle

 The creator of Sherlock Holmes, need I tell you? next to Forester's Hornblower the most popular character in English literature, also wrote adventure novels.
 Like The Lost World Amazon.usa Amazon.de Amazon.ca, need I tell you?
 I think they're more readable.
 The supreme test of an adventure novel may be, what film do they make out of it?
 (But it doesn't always work out.)
-This movie version of The Lost World I found more enjoyable than the original book.
+The 1960 Irwin Allen movie version of The Lost World I found more enjoyable than the original book.
 The very title has recently been recycled.

 Hammond Innes